vlumi/gallery/README.md

 A calendar-based gallery website, aimed for capturing a child's life and progress.

 The basic view is a set of photos on a calendar month, in chronological order and with date changes clearly indicated.
-Previous months can be browsed, and all the photos inside a gallery can be viewed elargened on a Colorbox layer, the month view changing behind the scenes as necessary.
+Previous months can be browsed, and all the photos inside a gallery can be viewed enlargened on a Colorbox layer, the month view changing behind the scenes as necessary.

 The project started as a plain directory of photos with an Apache-generated index page, and has evolved organically to be more user-friendly, and to better support the ever-increasing number of photos and the longer timeframe.